AliKheirAbdi/Delani-Studio/README.md

 ## Author
 [Ali Kheir](https://github.com/AliKheirAbdi)
 ## Description
-This project is a website for Delani studio.It provides details about the organizations and showcases it's portfolio.
+This project is a website for Delani studio.It provides details about the services the organization offers and showcases it's portfolio.

 ## Screenshot
 ![alt text](https://github.com/AliKheirAbdi/Delani-Studio/blob/master/screenshot.jpg)